Philutils/PhilUtils/README.md

 So here, I am specialized in Windows 32 bit - 64 sometimes Apps and libraries.
 Specifically Vb 6, VBA, VB.NET Here I go with VB and VBA.
 Why?
 Next chapter tomorrow.
 I want to share old code I've done, is tested and working good.
 I want to share for to reward the developer's community who all these years did allow me to find out ways in my programmation.
-I think of VbFrance, and some others, I will update this file.
+I think of VbFrance, codeguru, stackowerflow and some others.

 So, I have a lot of code and still a lot of "todo" in my code and I wanna publish clean code.
 As well, it will be first time that I publish this big work and now I begin small.